 3. Keep your terminal secure

-Here are some tips to ensure your EFTPOS terminal is secure when you are taking payments in-store:
+Here are some tips to make sure your EFTPOS terminal is secure when you're taking in-store payments:

 - Keep your terminal in a secure location

 - Ensure your terminal is in working order

 - Ask for an alternative form of payment if the transaction is declined

 - Train your employees to be vigilant